Giant Bicycles

 Giant Manufacturing Co.
 Ltd. (commonly known as Giant) is a Taiwanese bicycle manufacturer, recognized as the world's largest bicycle designer and manufacturer.
-Giant has manufacturing facilities in Taiwan, the Netherlands, China, and Hungary.
+Giant has manufacturing facilities in Taiwan, the Netherlands, China and Hungary.
+They have future plans for Vietnam to be the fifth location.

 History

 Giant was established in 1972 in Dajia, Taichung County in Taiwan (now part of Taichung City), by King Liu and several friends.
 A major breakthrough came in 1977 when Giant's chief executive, Tony Lo, negotiated a deal with Schwinn to begin manufacturing bikes as an OEM, manufacturing bicycles to be sold exclusively under other brand names as a private label.
 As bike sales increased in the U.S., and after workers at the Schwinn plant in Chicago went on strike in 1980, Giant became a key supplier, making more than two-thirds of Schwinn bikes by the mid-1980s, representing 75% of Giant's sales.
 When Schwinn decided to find a new source and in 1987 signed a contract with the China Bicycle Company to produce bikes in Shenzhen, Giant, under new president Bill Austin (formerly vice-president marketing at Schwinn), established its own brand of bicycles to compete in the rapidly expanding $200-and-above price range.
 In 1984, Giant also set up a joint venture, "Giant Europe", with Andries Gaastra of Dutch bicycle manufacturer Koga-Miyata.
 In 1992, Gaastra sold his shares back, and Giant became a full shareholder of Giant Europe.

 By 2018, Giant had sales in over 50 countries, in more than 12,000 retail stores.
 Its total annual sales in 2017 reached 6.6 million bicycles with revenue of US$1.9 billion.

-Most of its merchandise is destined for the European Union, the United States, Japan and Taiwan.
+Most of its merchandise is destined for the European Union, the United States, Japan, and Taiwan.

+Working conditions

+Migrant workers at Giant factories in Taiwan have reported poor living conditions in crowded rooms.
+Vietnamese and Thai workers reported paying high recruitment fees, up to $6,500, to secure a job at Giant, as well as service fees to labor brokers.
+Once employed, workers said the company withholds a month's pay until the end of their contract.
+Workers faced fines and deportation over mistakes on the job.
+Following a 2024 exposé of these practices, Giant committed to a no-fee recruitment policy and an end to its wage withholding practices beginning in 2025.
+Workers hired before then did not have their recruitment debts forgiven.